Australian feminist art timeline: 1980s

 1988 Artwork: The First Supper by Susan Dorothea White.

+1988 Merren Ricketson and Helen Vivian co-found Artmoves Inc. (1988–2000), a not for profit association for the support and promotion of women's art and artists.

+1988 Exhibition: Judy Chicago's The Dinner Party exhibited at the Royal Exhibition Building, Melbourne, the final showing of The Dinner Party's nine year world tour.

+1988 Event: The Women's Dinner, held at the Royal Exhibition Building, Melbourne.
+Organised by the Women's Art Register, over 1200 women sat down to dinner to celebrate the exhibition of Judy Chicago's The Dinner Party.
+Chicago spoke at the event, and entertainment included Margaret Roadknight.
+The organisation of the dinner was led by Liz McAloon, with a committee of volunteers from the Women's Art Register.

+1988 Publication: Launch of The Women’s Art Register Bulletin, Volume 1, Number 1, April, 1988.
+Cover design by Isabel Davies.
+The Women's Art Register Bulletin has been published continuously since 1988.
+News, reviews, critique and discussion extend the work of the Women's Art Register and its collections.
+The journal is now available as a digital publication via the National Library of Australia's E-Deposit Scheme (NED) in all State Libraries across Australia.

 1989 Artwork: Something More by Tracey Moffatt.

 1990s

 1990 Appointment: Betty Churcher appointed director of the National Gallery of Australia (1990–1997), she is the first female director of the gallery.

 1991 Exhibition: Frames of Reference: Aspects of Feminism and Art, Artspace, Sydney, curated by Sally Couacaud.
 Artists: Kathy Temin, Susan Norrie, Vivienne Binns, Rebecca Cummins, Anne MacDonald.
 Featuring the artwork of Dolly Nampijinpa Daniels and several other collaborators.

 1991 Event: At least it's gone to a good home: Women collecting and producing art at the University of Sydney 1971–1991, Tin Sheds Gallery, University of Sydney (13 September-5 October).
 Curators: Susan Best, Brownyn Hanna, Therese Kenyon and Joan Kerr.
 Part of Dissonance: Feminism and the Arts.

 1991 Manifesto: VNS Matrix (Virginia Barratt, Francesca da Rimini, Juliane Pierce, Josephine Starrs), Cyberfeminist Manifesto for the 21st Century, Adelaide.
 The manifesto was distributed on street posters around Adelaide.
 VNS Matrix was an artist collective founded in Adelaide and active 1991–1997.
 VNS Matrix is pronounced 'Venus Matrix'.

+1991 Exhibition: The Aboriginal Women’s Exhibition, curated by Hetti Perkins, Art Gallery of NSW.

 1992 Exhibition: Feminisms: An Exhibition of 27 Women Artists, PICA, Perth, curated by Nikki Miller.

 1992 Event: Caroline Chisholm's likeness on the Australian 5 dollar note replaced by portrait of Queen Elizabeth II.